-During the 1920s and Great Depression, Kansas City earned a reputation as being a “wide open” city owing to machine politicians like Tom Pendergast.
-The Pendergast brothers defied officials, refusing to enforce Prohibition laws against the bootleggers and organized crime figures who supported him and filled his coffers.
-As a result of this reputation, and black political leaders who delivered the vote to Pendergast-affiliated aldermen, police allowed jazz clubs in this predominately African American neighborhood to operate.
+During the 1920s and Great Depression, Kansas City earned a reputation as being a “wide open” city owing to machine politicians like Tom Pendergast who refused to enforce Prohibition.
+In communities throughout the city, political leaders delivered the vote to Pendergast-affiliated aldermen, and police responded by allowing jazz clubs and other businesses to operate.
 As long as the money flowed up to the political machine, liquor flowed throughout Kansas City.
 As a result, clubs attracted patrons and provided incentives for musicians throughout the country to come to Kansas City.
 While a few "black and tan" clubs were open to all, most of the city's establishments reflected the segregated nature of the city.
 Black performers who played for white-only audiences found this neighborhood to be a sanctuary where they could be both patron and performer.

 Many of the greatest jazz legends learned and practiced their craft at white-only clubs downtown in the early evening before returning to the Street Hotel for a meal.
-These musicians then performed a second set at the black-owned clubs of this neighborhood and the music sometimes continued on until the early morning hours.
-While many of these musicians moved on to other cities, the Kansas City Jazz district is celebrated for its role in producing the sound of American jazz.
+These musicians then performed a second set at the Black-owned clubs of this neighborhood, and the music sometimes continued on until the early morning hours.
+While many of these musicians moved on to other cities, this part of the city is credited for producing the unique sound of Kansas City jazz.

-The 18th and Vine historic district, where the museum is located, was home to influential musicians like Charlie Bird Parker, who lived and played in Kansas City before moving to New York.
-The district was the place where jazz legends like Duke Ellington, Louis Armstrong, and Ella Fitzgerald performed for African American audiences.
+The neighborhood where the museum is located was home to influential musicians like Charlie "Bird" Parker, who lived and played in Kansas City before moving to New York.
+This district was also the place where jazz legends like Duke Ellington, Louis Armstrong, and Ella Fitzgerald performed for African American audiences.
 The museum celebrates the district and preserves the legacy of Kansas City jazz.
-The museum shares the building with the Negro League Baseball Museum and visitors can enjoy both museums for a reduced rate by purchasing a ticket to both.
+The museum shares the building with the Negro Leagues Baseball Museum, and visitors can enjoy both museums for a reduced rate by purchasing a ticket to both.